 Hey guys and gals, today we're going to show you how to use BLEACH in a creative way!
-Instead of cleaning (ruining in my case) clothes we're creating an AWESOME vintage shirt.
+We're creating an AWESOME vintage shirt.
 This is what you'll need.

 - Vinyl Design and Transfer Tape